FoxxMD/blog/_posts/2025-10-10-restricting-socket-proxy-by-container.md

 To address the problem of exposing all containers I have created [**docker-proxy-filter**](https://github.com/FoxxMD/docker-proxy-filter) (DPF).

-DPF is an *additional* proxy that sits in front of your socket proxy and enables you to filter Docker API *responses* and *container specific routes* based on container names and labels.
-It is used exactly the same as other socket proxies, as far as your services are concerned.
+DPF is an *additional* proxy that sits in front of an *existing* [socket proxy](#restricting-docker-api-with-socket-proxy) and enables you to filter Docker API *responses* and *container specific routes* based on container names and labels.
+It is used exactly the same as a regular socket proxy, as far as your services are concerned.

 **Using filters with DPF changes [Docker API container routes](https://docs.docker.com/reference/api/engine/version/v1.48/#tag/Container) like so:**